christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => [1, 3, 5, 7]
 ```

-Not only did this result in a smaller amount of code, it's arguably more expressive too.
-But what about decreasing the `health` of the `player` Object?
-It turns out, it's possible to [freeze](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) an Object to prevent mutation.
+The spread operator, when used inside an array literal, "spreads out" the `odd` array and copies its entries into the new array.
+Not only did this result in a smaller amount of code than using `Array.prototype.push`, it's arguably more expressive too.

+What about decreasing the `health` of the `player` object?

+It turns out, it's possible to "freeze" an object using [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze).
+Below a `player` object is created and immediately frozen to protect it against mutation.
+The succeeding property assignment doesn't alter the object and amounts to nothing:

 ```js
 const player = {